 Another possible treatment suggested by a dentist, now a day is Invisalign.
 Sometimes, wearing braces is just not an option, so Invisalign is the alternative to braces.
 It uses aligners made of clear plastic that can be removed.
 They work by putting the teeth into straight line.
 Nowadays, it’s most popular due to less pain and less force involved.

-If your problem is severe like prominent teeth are caused by a protruding jaw, then your dentist will recommend surgical treatment.
+If your problem is severe like prominent teeth are caused by a protruding jaw, then your dentist with headgear braces will recommend surgical treatment.
 It reverses buck teeth faster than other treatment.
 The surgery is called a maxilla-facial surgeon.